RobHolme/ADTools/README.md

 * 1.1.0 - added Get-ADUserLastLogon command.
 * 1.1.1 - added progress bar for Get-ADUserLastLogon - can be slow in large environments.
 * 1.2.0 - added Get-ADSites command.
+* 1.2.1 - added -SiteName parameter to only query DCs from a specific AD site.